Diversity, inclusion and equity are all essential components of any successful organization.

 Organizations know that representation without inclusion and equity is diversity that does not stick.
 But what exactly do these separate but interconnected concepts mean?
-One way to think about it, in Verna Myers’ words, is that “Diversity is being invited to the party” while inclusion is “being asked to dance”.
+One way to think about it, in Verna Myers’ words (who is a renowned culture expert and global leader in the DEI space), is that “diversity is being invited to the party” while inclusion is “being asked to dance”.

 What’s important to note is that diversity is not about maintaining set quotas of individuals across certain groups.
 Rather, diversity is about having access to diverse perspectives and ideas, while also preventing groupthink.
 In an increasingly diverse world, diverse teams are best suited to represent and serve the different needs and wants of customers.

 Inclusive organizations are ones where individuals of all backgrounds are able to bring their authentic selves at work, and feel secure, accepted and heard.
 In inclusive teams, employees from “non-dominant” groups are empowered to share ideas, and team members are open to different opinions and perspectives.

 This includes implementing an employee feedback and review system that is fair, objective, and free from unconscious bias, ensuring all employees have access to career development resources just as mentors, and striving for a transparent workplace free of nepotism and favoritism.

 Regardless of the specific industry, having diverse individuals included at work and treated equitably is not just the right thing to do, it also makes business sense.
 As BCG found after surveying 700 companies of varying sizes and geographies, diverse management teams are more innovative than less diverse teams.